cloudqubes/cloudqubes.github.io/_drafts/2026-06-04-ansible-verify.md

 Ansible is a handy tool for managing configurations in Linux servers.

 Sometimes, you want to verify configurations without actually changing.
-You can use Ansible module `ansible.builtin.assert`for this purpose.
+You can do that with Ansible `assert` module.

-Ansible module `ansible.builtin.assert` can evaluate string expressions.
-Coupled with Ansible variable assignment, you can develop Ansible playbooks to verify configurations.
+The `assert` module can evaluate string expressions.
+Coupled with Ansible variable assignment, you can write Ansible playbooks to check for specific parameters.

-# How to use assert module
+# How to use Ansible assert

 The `assert` module accepts three main parameters.